llliting/RSA/README.md

 ## Current Issues
 * when the user tries to input two prime numbers smaller than 11 and 13, the decryption process does not work.
+* number theory cannot correctly calculate x and y  when the two numbers include at least one negative number.